-In 2001, I was lucky enough to be in the right church at the right time with the right group of parents and kids to try and RE-THINK our kids’ journey through our children and youth group.
-The name of the church has been changed in this article, but it might as well be “ANY CHURCH.”
+In 2001, I was lucky enough to be in the right church at the right time with the right group of parents and kids to try and RE-THINK our kids’ journey through our children and youth ministry.
+We called it the “Tribe 13 Experiment.”

-- The Tribe13 Experiment grew out of my 25+ years experience and insights in youth ministry and family ministry and raising three kids.
+- The Tribe13 Experiment grew out of my 25+ years experience and insights in youth ministry, family ministry, and raising three kids.

-- The “Experiment” sought to overcome many of the chronic problems and unmet goals of traditional children and youth ministry.
+- The “Experiment” sought to overcome many of the chronic problems and unmet goals of traditional children and youth ministry, including the Confirmation experience.

-- It sought to create a family among the kids, and their own families.
+- It sought to create a family atmosphere among the kids, and include their families.

 - And it sought to re-invent our Confirmation experience in the process.